BurnyCoder/exocortex-agent/README.md

 ## Features

 - Natural language interaction
-- RAG (Retrieval-Augmented Generation) capabilities (TODO: not fully implemented all features yet, it wont work now)
+- RAG (Retrieval-Augmented Generation) capabilities (TODO: not fully implemented all features yet, it doesn't work now)

-## Installation (it wont work now, but will soon)
+## Installation (it doesn't work now, but will soon)

 1. Clone the repository:
    ```